jflater/incubation_manuscript/README.md

 ### HOW DO AMENDMENTS COMPARE?Are there differences in treatments?
 Similarities?

 -   Differences in community structure as measured by:
-    1. Microbial soil health measurements: Diversity, Richness a) Dissimilarity measures (uni-frac + NMDS) b) Most abundant species
+    1. Microbial soil health measurements: Diversity, Richness *) Dissimilarity measures (uni-frac + NMDS) *) Most abundant species
     2. Nutrient soil health measurements
-    3. When and how are these differences most pronounced? a) early and late time points b) who is always there - core analysis c) early and late responders i) do these correlate to chemical data? are there env conditions that describe the response? a) constrained CCA ii) Where do these responders originate?
+    3. When and how are these differences most pronounced? *) early and late time points *) who is always there - core analysis *) early and late responders *) do these correlate to chemical data? are there env conditions that describe the response? *) constrained CCA *) Where do these responders originate?
 Do they persist?

 Jared's thoughts:
 -----------------